The story behind the Polk County Pot Plane

 Several days of work later, Eby had the plane designated as tail number N67038 up and running.
 He performed test flights to ensure that it would make it between Arizona, Colombia and back to Georgia.

-Raulins, Eby and others loaded up the plane with gifts and a dune buggy that Eby used to get around in Tuscon while he worked on the plane, and took off for Colombia.
+Raulins, Eby and others loaded up the plane with gifts and a dune buggy that Eby used to get around in Tucson while he worked on the plane, and took off for Colombia.

-Return next week to read the conclusion of the story of how the DC-4 landed, what happened to Raulins and his crew, and how the plane left Treat Mountain.